Faizan-er/ResearchWork03/README.md

-Test Model is created using VGG19 (Showing poor traing performance).
+Test Model is created using VGG19 (Showing poor traing performance). <br>
 VGG 19 is a convolutional neural network that is 19 layers deep.
 -----
 Actual Model is higly accurate (Under Publication) and can be discussed in personal (Email: fshakeel453@gmail.com) The complete work will be added here after the completion of the Publication work: